 - 3. In the bowl of an electric stand mixer fitted with a paddle attachment, beat the butter and sugar until light and fluffy, 3 to 5 minutes.
 Add the eggs, 1 at a time, beating for 1 minute between additions.
 Stop the mixer and scrape down the sides of the bowl.
 Add the bananas, lemon juice, and bourbon and beat with the paddle until well incorporated.
 The mixture may look curdled, but that’s okay.

 - 4. Turn the mixer to low, add the flour mixture all at once, and beat until almost completely incorporated.
 Stop the mixer, add the walnuts and chocolate, and stir by hand with a spatula or wooden spoon just until incorporated.
 Spoon the mixture into the prepared loaf pan.

 - 5. Bake for 45 minutes to 1 hour, until a skewer inserted in the center of the loaf comes out clean.
-Let the loaf cool in the pan for 20 minutes before inverting it onto a wire rack and letting it cool completely, if you can manage to keep your hands off it for that amount of time.
-The banana bread will keep for up to 5 days, well wrapped, at room temperature.
+Let the loaf cool in the pan for 20 minutes before inverting it onto a wire rack and letting it cool completely, if you can manage to keep your hands off it.
+The banana bread will keep, wrapped tightly in plastic wrap, for up to 5 days at room temperature.
 [Editor’s Note: Hah!
-Good luck making it last 5 hours.
-As if…]
+Good luck making it last 5 days let alone 5 hours…]